websanco/liferay-learn/docs/commerce/2.x/en/add-ons-and-connectors/liferay-commerce-connector-to-punchout2go.md

 1. Click the _Update_ button.

-The Auto Login _Punch Out_ Token has been enabled and the buyer's procurement system can now log in.
+The Auto Login _Punch Out_ Token is enabled and the buyer's procurement system can now log in.

 ### Punch Out Access Token Provider Configuration